Skip to main content

 Meet the IPO Board: Chief DDaT Officer, Siân-Nia Davies

-Posted by: , Posted on: - Categories: Business, Innovation, IPO
+Posted by: , Posted on: - Categories: Business, Innovation, IPO, Meet the IPO Board

 It’s time for the next episode in our ‘Meet the Board’ series.
 We’ve been speaking to Siân-Nia Davies, IPO’s Chief Digital, Data and Technology Officer (CTO), who is responsible for IT, data and security at the IPO.